Secured debt vs. unsecured debt: What’s the difference?

 Secured debt examples

 Secured credit cards are one form of secured debt.
 Typically, they can be used to make purchases the same way traditional credit cards are used, but they require a security deposit to open.
-Think of it like a form of collateral, similar to a security deposit you pay a landlord before renting an apartment.
+Think of it like a form of collateral, similar to a security deposit you might pay a landlord before renting an apartment.

 What happens if you don’t pay secured debts?